 Financial market infrastructures (FMIs) provide channels through which payments, securities, derivatives or other financial transactions are cleared, settled or recorded.
 Well-functioning and efficient FMIs play a critical role in promoting financial stability and economic growth.
 FMIs can strengthen the markets they serve; however, if not managed properly, they can pose significant risks to the financial system and be a potential conduit or source of contagion.
 A stable financial system therefore depends on careful management and mitigation of the key risks for FMIs.

-Further information can be found in our joint policy statement which explains the RBNZ Act, our roles and policies, and also in our memorandum of understanding (MoU) we have with the RBNZ.
-Currently, there are three designated settlement systems the FMA is jointly responsible for regulating.
-Information, in accordance with section 156N of the RBNZ Act can be found below.
+At present, there are three designated settlement systems the FMA is jointly responsible for regulating.
+Information on these settlement systems, in accordance with section 156N of the RBNZ Act, can be found below.

 NZClear is the securities settlement system and central securities depository for a broad range of fixed interest securities and equities that are issued in New Zealand.
 It is owned and operated by the RBNZ.
 NZClear was declared a designated settlement system by the Reserve Bank of New Zealand (Designated Settlement System – NZCDC) Order 2012 on 3 September 2012.